-- · Be interested in other places around the world. - Have an interest current affairs. - Can draw connections between a range of issues. - Enjoy standing out in the cold (and rain) during fieldwork. - Have graph drawing skills.
+- · Be interested in other places around the world. - · Have an interest current affairs. - · Can draw connections between a range of issues. - Enjoy standing out in the cold (and rain) during fieldwork. - Have graph drawing skills.

 - Take responsibility for your learning outside the classroom by dedicating 60 minutes to Geography homework each week.
-If students do not have 60 minutes of homework they must use thier time to review the learning from the lessons. - Miss no more than one deadline for a piece of homework without a parent/carer note and students must rectify this by arranging and meeting a revised deadline. - Take responsibility for catching up on missed lessons by asking a friend.
+If students do not have 60 minutes of homework they must use thier time to review the learning from the lessons. - Miss no more than one deadline for a piece of homework without a parent/carer note and students must rectify this by arranging and meeting a revised deadline. - Take responsibility for catching up on missed lessons by asking a friend. - Home learning in Geography will involve vital exam practice, research for case studies and knowledge based online tests.
+All activities are essential to students' success as geography students.

-A levels in geography, economics, sociology, biology, politics.
+A levels in Geography, Economics, Sociology, Biology, Politics.